9odn3ws/PortfolioProjects/README.md

 # PortfolioProjects

-For now this repo is for getting used to work with git.
-Later on I will commit real Projects in here.
+This is to show some beginner projects and getting used to work with git.